 Cultivation is what makes solicitation possible.
-Done well, cultivation sets the stage for easy and successful "asks."
+Done well, it sets the stage for easy and successful "asks."

 Cultivation covers all the communication and contact you have with prospective donors from the newsletters and annual reports you send, to special events and presentations, to personal visits.